TechieTeee/Nihongo-Nerd/README.md

 ## Nihongo Nerd
-(In progress) app to help Japanese students learn in a fun and enaging way with interactive challenges
+(In progress) app to help Japanese students learn in a fun and enaging way with daily, interactive challenges

 ## Getting Started